 Applicants have the right to appeal against the decision of the Ealing Fields Governors' Admissions Panel, not to admit their child to Ealing Fields High School.

-If you wish to make an appeal, you will need to submit the Application to Appeal Form directly to Ealing's Committee Section - the address is included on the form.
-Instructions on how to obtain an in-year application to appeal form can be found here: https://www.ealing.gov.uk/info/201113/school_admis....Back to the top
+If you wish to make an appeal following the unsuccessful outcome of your in-year application, you will need to submit the Application to Appeal Form directly to Ealing's Committee Section - the address is included on the form.
+Instructions on how to obtain an in-year application to appeal form can be found here: https://www.ealing.gov.uk/info/201113/school_admis...Back to the top

 Visiting the School